+44 (0) 121 582 0192 [email protected]

 Compliance Requirements

-Complying with the APPI requires a thorough understanding of its provisions is important.
+Complying with the Act on the Protection of Personal Information (APPI) requires a thorough understanding of its provisions is important.
 Here are some of the essential compliance requirements:

 1. Purpose of Use: Before handling personal data, you must specify a purpose for its use and inform data subjects of this purpose.
 Any changes to the purpose require consent.